Feyerabend/ABC80/README.md

 Historical reflections over Combat can be found in:
 Montfort, Nick & Bogost, Ian, *Racing the beam: the Atari Video computer system*, MIT Press, Cambridge, Mass., 2009.
 An article (excerpt) can be found at at: http://gamestudies.org/0601/articles/montfort which considers *Combat* in detail.
-Hugg, Steven, *Making Games for the Atari 2600: An 8bitworkshop Book* (2016), CreateSpace Independent Publishing Platform, 2018.

 ![V-24 on ABC80](img/v24-small.jpeg)